zulfadz/the-plain/100-abbott.md

 **Today's Progress**: Finished up until exercises 2.1.4.

 **Thoughts:** Sequences are pretty intuitive.
 Also I'm doing this in between work.
 Quite effective.
+Had issue with loading into webpage.
+It turns out I cant use three dashes anymore for hline.
+Need to use three asterisks.

 **Link to work:** [Solution to Abbott](https://zul.rocks/abbott-solution/).